 Allowances Against Accounts Receivable: The Company's allowances against accounts receivable are primarily contractually agreed-upon deductions for items such as advertising and warehouse allowances, placement fees and volume rebates.
 These deductions are recorded throughout the year commensurate with sales activity or using the straight-line method, as appropriate.
 Funding of the majority of the Company's allowances occurs on a per-invoice basis.
 The allowances for customer deductions, which are netted against accounts receivable in the consolidated balance sheets, consist of agreed upon advertising support, placement fees, markdowns and warehouse and other allowances.
 All such allowances are recorded as direct offsets to sales and such costs are accrued commensurate with sales activities or as a straight-line amortization charge of an agreed-upon fixed amount, as appropriate to the circumstances for each such arrangement.
 When a customer requests deductions, the allowances are reduced to reflect such payments or credits issued against the customer's account balance.
-The Company analyzes the components of the allowances for customer deductions monthly and adjusts the allowances to the appropriate levels.
-The timing of customer-initiated funding requests for advertising support can cause the net balance in the allowance account to fluctuate from period to period.
+The Company analyzes the components of the allowances for advertising support can cause the net balance in the allowance account to fluctuate from period to period.
 The timing of funding requests should have no impact on the consolidated statements of income since such costs are accrued commensurate with sales activity or using the straight-line method, as appropriate.

 To reduce the exposure to credit losses and to enhance the predictability of its cash flows, the Company assigns the majority of its trade accounts receivable under factoring agreements with The CIT Group/Commercial Services, Inc., a subsidiary of CIT Group, Inc. ("CIT").
 In the event a factored receivable becomes uncollectible due to creditworthiness, CIT bears the risk of loss.
 The Company must make estimates of the uncollectibility of its non-factored accounts receivable, which it accomplishes by specifically analyzing accounts receivable, historical bad debts, customer concentrations, customer creditworthiness, current economic trends and changes in its customers' payment terms to evaluate the adequacy of its allowance for doubtful accounts.
-The Company's accounts receivable at July 3, 2011 amounted to \$13.3 million, net of allowances of \$1.3 million.
-Of this amount, \$12.7 million is due from CIT under the factoring agreements, which amount represents the maximum amount of loss that the Company could incur under the factoring agreements if CIT failed completely to perform its obligations thereunder.
+The Company's accounts receivable at October 2, 2011 amounted to \$14.4 million, net of allowances of \$1.5 million.
+Of this amount, \$14.2 million is due from CIT under the factoring agreements, which amount represents the maximum amount of loss that the Company could incur under the factoring agreements if CIT failed completely to perform its obligations thereunder.